Bay Discovery Centre

-In lots of interesting ways, arts and culture invigorates our lives, stimulates our economy, strengthen social connections and activates our public spaces.
+In lots of interesting ways, arts and culture invigorates our lives, stimulates our economy, strengthens social connections, and activates our public spaces.

-Check out the Creative Holdfast Summer Program and tap into the creative events, workshops, exhibitions, talks and tours that will be held in Holdfast Bay between October 2020 – March 2021.
+Check out the Creative Holdfast Winter Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between 1 April - 30 September 2022

 Arts and Culture Strategy 2019 – 2024

-The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and will guide the coordination, management and investment in arts, culture and creativity for the next five years.
+The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and guides the coordination, management, and investment in arts, culture, and creativity.

-Creative Holdfast was developed in response to an extensive program of community engagement with residents and businesses, creative practitioners, community arts group, key organisations and industry and cultural leaders.
+Creative Holdfast was developed in response to an extensive program of community engagement with residents and businesses, creative practitioners, community arts groups, key organizations, and industry & cultural leaders.

 Our commitment to public art is visible by its diverse and dynamic collection, ranging from large-scale contemporary sculpture to integrated artistic elements located throughout the city.
 Many of the public artworks can be viewed along the coast path from Glenelg North to Kingston Park.

-The City of Holdfast Bay’s public art collection features over fifty permanent and temporary installations that celebrates local identity, character and cultural diversity.
+The City of Holdfast Bay’s public art collection features over fifty permanent and temporary installations that celebrate local identity, character, and cultural diversity.

-The Street Art movement in Holdfast Bay provides artists with an exciting professional development and career opportunities and adds value, interest and vibrancy to open space.
-With a growing presence, Street Art also contributes economically through cultural tourism and delivers considerable benefits for the city, its residents and businesses.
+The Street Art movement in Holdfast Bay provides artists with exciting professional development and career opportunities and adds value, interest, and vibrancy to open space.
+With a growing presence, Street Art also contributes economically through cultural tourism and delivers considerable benefits for the city, its residents, and businesses.